haskell/docker-haskell/README.md

 # docker-haskell: haskell in a container

-`docker-haskell` is a minimal Ubuntu-based docker container.
+`docker-haskell` is a docker container shipping a minimal haskell toolchain

 ## Contents